 This writing teaches us two things: Satan still has power to harm, and since God is almighty, who are we to question what He allows?
 Moreso, as people who’s greatest injury has been healed (the sin which separates us from God) why should the ease of our mortal suffering be paramount?

 Satan is called the ‘Prince of this Earth’ (2 Corinthians 4:4) Until judgement day, he retains an amount of authority.
 Jesus is greater, and His people are protected by His blood.
 However, The Enemy is still Hell-bent on turning humans away from hope.
 He wants to use suffering to breed resentment, anger, confusion and pride in our hearts against God.
 He uses suffering to close our eyes to the bigger picture.
 That is, that Jesus came as a man to suffer and die in our place, so that we may no longer be separated from God.
 We may experience pain on Earth but there is a greater future ahead!

-This is not to diminish suffering and pain.
 I hate waking up feeling as if I’ve already worked a full day’s work.
-I feel deep stress when it comes to my mental state and I do wish I could drive long distance without needing a massage afterward.
+I feel deep stress when it comes to my mental state and I do wish I could drive long distance without needing a massage afterwards.
 I am sick to my stomach watching The News and listening to women’s stories of abuse.
 I am not equipped to grasp or explain the suffering throughout the universe, but as I reflect on my own experience of CFS, PTSD and pain, God has reminded me of the peculiar joy of suffering in my life.